 Building a thriving internal API economy is a great way for financial institutions (or organizations in any industry) to create a valuable catalog of APIs.
 This catalog of APIs, when well documented and made discoverable, allows other developers within the organization to leverage and reuse for future projects and outcomes.
 This drives efficiencies across the business, reduces the overhead of duplicate APIs potentially being created and adding to the technical debt, and it affords time to focus on ensuring every API that does make it into the catalog is built to high quality and conforming standards.

-One digital experience can leverage an API built for a previous digital experience, knowing that it’s useful, relevant, and has already met the security and governance standards set.
+One digital experience can leverage an API built for a previous digital experience, knowing that it's useful, relevant, and has already met the security and governance standards set.
 Efficiency, reduced risk and faster project delivery times ensue.
+Learn more about how Kong helps businesses future proof API security and scalability.

 Efficient digital user experiences